sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-mcp-setup/cp-mobile-dev-kit-mcp-setup.md

 ---

-### Understand the MCP server for Mobile Development Kit
+### Understand the MCP server for mobile development kit

 **[MCP](https://modelcontextprotocol.io/docs/getting-started/intro)** (Model Context Protocol) is an open standard that helps AI models and tools work together in a structured and secure way.
 It defines a common way for AI coding assistants (powered by large language models) to connect with external tools, data, and workflows.